jina-ai/jina/docs/fundamentals/executor/instrumenting-executor.md

 You can create custom spans to observe the operation's individual steps or record details and attributes with finer granularity.
 When tracing is enabled, Jina provides the OpenTelemetry Tracer implementation as an Executor class attribute that you can use to create new child spans.
 The `tracing_context` method argument contains the parent span context using which a new span can be created to trace the desired operation in the method.

 If tracing is enabled, each Executor exports its traces to the configured exporter host via the [Span Exporter](https://opentelemetry.io/docs/reference/specification/trace/sdk/#span-exporter).
-The backend combines these traces for visualization and alerting purposes.
+The backend combines these traces for visualization and alerting.

 ### Create custom traces